Table of Contents

 Symptoms of Chicken Pox and Shingles

 Chickenpox (varicella) is a condition where itchy blisters break out across the body.
 It is caused by the varicella-zoster virus (VZV), transmitted through contact with an infected person.
 The itchy blisters usually appear one to three weeks after exposure to the virus.
 Rashes can last between five to 10 days.
-Other symptoms may appear within two days of exposure to the virus.
+Other symptoms may appear within two days prior to rash manifestation.
 These symptoms include fever, headache, fatigue, and loss of appetite.

 Chickenpox typically occurs in children.
 After the skin infection has healed, the virus remains in the nerve cells and can reactivate in adulthood as shingles.
 Symptoms of shingles include sensitivity to touch, itchy fluid-filled blisters, and numbness or tingling.
 Shingles can also cause fever, headache, and sensitivity to light.
 Shingles can cause pain without displaying a rash and cause pain after the rash is healed.